 Every wonder where food is from?
 I always did and Food from Around the World is what brings us together.
 No matter where you're from or where you go, we all eat food to survive.
 We all contribute to the culture of the world by bringing our individual culture to the table.

-During Covid, when travel has become so limited, especially for Americans, we are all traveling to the grocery store to discover new dishes that can be created.
-I have been talking with my Asian friends to give me pointers on how to make certain dishes.
+During Covid, when travel had become so limited, especially for Americans, we were all traveling to the grocery store to discover new dishes that could be created.
+I had been talking with my Asian friends to give me pointers on how to make certain dishes.

 So if you can't travel I have something for you, I decided to make a food travel map to share with you.
 Exploring food from every region of the world in the kitchen, I have been doing this since my days in college when I dreamed of traveling and could not effort it during that time.
 I would go to the library, yes we went to the library in those days, and pick a book on a country along with a cookbook.
 I would read and cook a recipe that I could afford to make and that was my travel experience during my college years.

 I’ve broken it down into 7 regions of the world where trade routes have influenced cuisine in every continent.
-Who would've thought a trade route of products centuries ago would change so many people on what they eat.
-Today we are able to get cargo ships or seafood that is flown in daily, from none other Fedex cargo.
+Who would've thought a trade route of products centuries ago would change so many people and what they eat?
+Today we are able to get cargo ships or seafood that is flown in daily, from no other Fedex cargo.
 Talk about a carbon footprint on the world.